-This has to be made as the basic material and then, it has to be supplemented with a few other resources such as IGNOU books, Harlambos book, Ritzer etc.
+This has to be made as to the basic material and then, it has to be supplemented with a few other resources such as IGNOU books, Harlambos book, Ritzer etc.

 If possible, one must join a test series.
 A question bank has to be kept and it must be gone through.
 The previous years’ questions need to be studied, in order to understand the level of one’s understanding and also, the level of preparation.

 By doing so, it will be possible to find out whether one is able to answer those questions or not, and if there was some topic that might have been missed while studying).
-She says, what content to study exactly and the resource from where to study it, is a very individual thing.
+She says, what content to study exactly and the resource from where to study it is a very individual thing.

-Initially, her sources (to begin with, before Pre-exam prelims) were haphazard, incoherent and very extensive (they were based on multitude sources of information available online).
+Initially, her sources (to begin with, before Pre-exam prelims) were haphazard, incoherent and very extensive (they were based on multitude of sources of information available online).

 After the pre-exam and before the mains exam, she narrowed them all down to a few resources and this narrowing down was definitely not systematic or methodical.
 Instead, it was very random and mostly influenced by factors like paucity of time.

-It also depended on the guidance she received at test series.
+It also depended on the guidance she received at the test series.
 So, there was no certainty that covering only what she covered would suffice for any other aspirant.
 So, she requests everyone to be cautious and pick what they feel comfortable with.

 Anu Kumari Blog

 Anu Kumari has shared her experience, notes and tips on her blog.
-It is truly a heart warming move.
+It is truly a heartwarming move.
 She has gone the extra mile to help other aspirants.